 This recipe is safe for those who are sensitive to gluten.

 "It was a big story and yesterday’s soup.
 Who cares?" -Willard Scott, Weatherman

 This is a quick and easy soup.
 It does take a bit of time to simmer - just long enough to watch Jeopardy - but it’s perfect on a cold night: warm, creamy and really filling.
 All of that with 5 grams of fiber and tons of vitamins.

-As with almost all soups this recipe is better the next day.
+This recipe can easily be multiplied, and as with almost all soups, this recipe is better the next day.